mingoc/watch-rss/README.md

-# A ruby script to watch some rss feeds, if found the keyword, send an email to me.
+## A ruby script to watch some rss feeds
+The pull the rss and check the content, if found the target keyword, it will send an email to me.